optimistic2004/3-stage-pipelining/README.md

-# 3-Stage Pipeline (SystemVerilog)
+# 3-Stage Pipeline

-A 3-stage pipelined processor design written in SystemVerilog.
+A 3-stage pipelined processor RTL design written in Verilog and testbench written in system verilog .

 ## Pipeline Stages
 1. **Fetch**